Proven production from a petroleum geologist, oil patch historian, collector, and author.

-“Historians are finding it more costly to use postcard and photographic collections of many museums and university libraries,” he explains, noting usage fees of up to $50 per image.
+Spencer also acknowledges excellent help from Texas oil and gas museums.
+“Historians are finding it more costly to use postcard and photographic collections of many museums and university libraries,” he explained, noting usage fees of up to $50 per image.
 “For that reason, it is refreshing when an author has an opportunity to work with individuals and institutions that provide the use of historical images at little to no cost.”

 The opening chapter’s first image is perhaps the most iconic – a postcard of the “Lucas Gusher” that erupted on January 10, 1901, and launched the modern petroleum industry.
 The famous view was captured by Port Arthur photographer Frank J. Trost on the afternoon when the well gushed 270 feet high.

-“Trost’s photograph appeared in newspapers all across the United States and in some foreign newspapers,” Spencer notes.
+“Trost’s photograph appeared in newspapers all across the United States and in some foreign newspapers,” Spencer noted.
 “In just a few months, Trost sold 45,000 copies of the photograph at 50 cents each.”

-The Spindletop discovery resulted in thousands rushing from the young oilfields of Pennsylvania, Ohio and West Virginia to find work and riches, Spencer explains.
+The Spindletop discovery resulted in thousands rushing from the young oilfields of Pennsylvania, Ohio and West Virginia to find work and riches, Spencer explained.